Unlocking the Benefits of Value Engineering in Construction

 What is the aim of value engineering in construction?

-The primary goal of value engineering in construction is to optimize the project’s quality and performance while reducing its overall cost, ultimately enhancing the project’s value.
+The primary goal of value engineering in construction is to optimise the project’s quality and performance while reducing its overall cost, ultimately enhancing the project’s value.
 This is achieved by focusing on both design features and material selection to provide the best combination of performance, quality, reliability, safety, and cost.

 What are the 6 phases of value engineering?